Youth mentoring program

 - Build the relationship by planning and participating in activities together

-- Strive for mutual respect
+- Strive for mutual respect by encouraging open conversation

 - Build self-esteem and motivate mentee by helping set goals and work toward accomplishing them